myparcelnl/woocommerce/readme.txt

 License: GPLv3 or later
 License URI: http://www.opensource.org/licenses/gpl-license.php

-Export your WooCommerce orders to MyParcel Belgium (https://sendmyparcel.be/) and print labels directly from the WooCommerce admin.
+Export your WooCommerce orders to MyParcel (https://myparcel.nl/) and print labels directly from the WooCommerce admin.

 == Description ==

-This WooCommerce extension allows you to export your orders to the MyParcel Belgium service (https://sendmyparcel.be/).
+This WooCommerce extension allows you to export your orders to the MyParcel service (https://myparcel.nl/).

-**Online Manual (in Dutch):** https://myparcelbe.github.io/woocommerce/
+**Online Manual (in Dutch):** https://myparcel.github.io/woocommerce/

 = Main features =
 - Delivery options integrated in your checkout
-- Export your WooCommerce orders to MyParcel Belgium with a simple click, single orders or in batch
+- Export your WooCommerce orders to MyParcel with a simple click, single orders or in batch
 - Print shipping labels directly (PDF)
 - Create multiple shipments for the same order
-- Define preset MyParcel Belgium shipping options (signature required, extra insurance, Saturday delivery)
+- Define preset MyParcel shipping options (signature required, extra insurance, Saturday delivery)
-- Modify the MyParcel Belgium shipping options per order before exporting
+- Modify the MyParcel shipping options per order before exporting
 - Extra checkout fields to separate street name, house number and box number for more precise address data
 - View the status of the shipment in the order details page
 - Add Track & Trace link to the order confirmation email

-A MyParcel Belgium API account is required for this plugin!
-You can create this in your account or contact MyParcel Belgium at info@sendmyparcel.be
+A MyParcel API account is required for this plugin!
+You can create this in your account or contact MyParcel at info@myparcel.nl

 == Installation ==

 = Automatic installation =
 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't even need to leave your web browser.
-To do an automatic install of WooCommerce MyParcel BE, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
+To do an automatic install of WooCommerce MyParcel, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.

-In the search field type "WooCommerce MyParcel BE" and click Search Plugins.
+In the search field type "WooCommerce MyParcel" and click Search Plugins.
 You can install it by simply clicking Install Now.
 After clicking that link you will be asked if you're sure you want to install the plugin.
 Click yes and WordPress will automatically complete the installation.

 = Manual installation via the WordPress interface =
 1. Download the plugin zip file to your computer